-Medical Treatment for Hereditary Hair Loss in Syracuse, NY
+Medical Treatment for Hereditary Hair Loss in Syracuse, Rochester, and Ithaca, NY

-Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim and Dr. Douglas Halliday of the Natural Face™ Clinics, specialize in medical treatment for hereditary hair loss for patients residing in the Syracuse metropolitan area and Central New York area including Ithaca, and Rochester.
+Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim of the Natural Face™ Clinics, specialize in medical treatment for hereditary hair loss for patients residing in the Syracuse metropolitan area and Central New York area including Ithaca, and Rochester.

 Currently, two medications for treatment of androgenetic alopecia are approved by the US Food and Drug Administration (FDA).
 They are finasteride oral pill and minoxidil topical medication.
 The most recognized brand names for these are Propecia® and Rogaine®.
 Approval by FDA means that the drug has undergone the FDA’s approval process through extensive research to be safe and effective specifically for the indicated medical condition.
 As a side note, the medications or medical devices with “Approval by FDA” must have demonstrated through rigorous study that they are both safe and effective treatment, while recognition “Cleared by FDA” can be achieved as long as it is safe alternative treatment – a subtle and confusing distinction which even some doctors do not recognize.

 Like all medications, there are benefits and potential side-effects.
 Both of the medications are relatively safe medications for the patient, but it is important to discuss what these side-effects are and whether these medications are suitable for the patients before starting them.

 We recommend medical treatment for patients who are affected by androgenetic alopecia.
 Even if the patient elects to proceed with hair transplant surgery, it is helpful to be on medical treatment concurrently.